Tag: Insurance company

 France vs Bupa Insurance, December 2022, Conseil d’État, Case No 450796 (ECLI:FR:CECHR:2022:450796.20221221)

 In 2009 a British company – Bupa Insurance Limited – absorbed the Danish company International Health Insurance, whose shares it had acquired in 2005 and which had had a French branch since 1993.
 Following an audit for FY 2009 and 2010, the tax authorities considered that the French branch had passed on to Bupa Insurance Limited, free of charge, the customers associated with its insurance business in France, and considered this transaction to be an indirect transfer of profits within the meaning of Article 57 of the General Tax Code.
 The Administrative Court of Appeal set aside the assessment and an appeal was then filed with the Conseil d’État by the tax authorities.
-Judgement of the Supreme Administrative Court The Supreme Administrative Court upheld the decision from the CAA and dismissed the appeal of the tax authorities.
+Judgment of the Supreme Administrative Court The Supreme Administrative Court upheld the decision from the CAA and dismissed the appeal of the tax authorities.
 Excerpts “3.
 It is clear from the statements in the judgment under appeal that the Marseille Administrative Court of Appeal held that the ...
 Read more

 Spain vs "XZ Insurance SA", October 2022, Tribunal Economic-Administrative Central (TEAC), Case No Rec.
 00/03631/2020/00/00